Pedro-Consales/Pedro-Consales/README.md

 ## About me:

 - 💻 Undergraduate in Computer Science (PUC-Rio)
-- 👾 Passionate about Programing
+- 👾 Passionate about Programming
 - 👨🏽‍💻 Software Engineer
 - 🕸️ Web Developer

+## Contacts:

+- 📫 You can reach me at: pedromarg@outlook.com
 <br/>